netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ## High Availability / Redundancy {#redu}

 An approach to high availability is to send data on multiple paths in parallel.
-A tradeoff here is that sending on all available paths is probably infeasible.
+A tradeoff here is that sending on all available paths may be infeasible because of the number of available paths (with SCION we often see 100+ paths to a destination).
 Depending on cost factors, and to avoid overloading the network, any algorithms should keep redundant sending to a minimum.

-Path analysis can be used to identify multiple paths that are mostly or completely (using multiple interfaces) disjunct, but that still satisfy latency, bandwidth, and other constraints.
+Path analysis can be used to identify multiple paths that are mostly or completely (using multiple interfaces) disjoint, but that still satisfy latency, bandwidth, and other constraints.

-Additional polling with SCMP or with additional QUIC stream may be used to regularly measure packet drop rates or latency variations.
+Additional polling with SCMP or with an additional QUIC stream may be used to regularly measure packet drop rates or latency variations.

 ## Multipathing for Anonymity {#anon}

-Multipathing could also be used for anonymity, e.g. by switching paths at random intervals.
+Multipathing could also be used for anonymity, e.g., by switching paths at random intervals.
 With a continuous data stream, care should be taken that new paths are not just switched over from one to the next, otherwise